NixOS/nix.dev/source/tutorials/packaging-existing-software.md

        For full logs, run 'nix log /nix/store/qg9f6zf0vwmvhz1w5i1fy2pw0l3wiqi9-icat.drv'.
 ```

-We can see a few warnings which should be corrected in the upstream code, but the important bit for our purposes is `fatal error: X11/Xlib.h: No such file or directory`: we're missing another dependency.
+You can see a few warnings which should be corrected in the upstream code, but the important bit for this tutorial is `fatal error: X11/Xlib.h: No such file or directory`: another dependency is missing.

 In addition to the widespread practice of prefixing a project name with `lib` to indicate the libraries of that project, in Nixpkgs it's also common to separate headers, libraries, binaries, and documentation into different output attributes of a given [derivation](https://nixos.org/manual/nix/stable/language/derivations.html).